 The house is quiet.
 The lights are off.
 You finally lie down and let your body sink into the bed.

 And just as sleep starts to arrive, your body begins to shake.
-Not violently—more like a subtle trembling, an internal vibration, or a gentle but unsettling quiver that seems to come from nowhere.
+Not violently—more like subtle trembling, internal vibrations, nervous system buzzing, or a gentle quiver that seems to come from nowhere.

 It can feel like an engine idling after a long drive, still humming even though you’ve turned the key.